 As shown in the figure above, the IHE_XDM directory shall contain one sub-directory per submission set included on the media.

 There may be other files present on the media for other purposes, (e.g., use in compliance with the IHE Radiology Portable Data for Imaging (PDI) Profile).
 The presence or absence of these files shall not affect performance of this transaction.
+The grouping with PDI actors is described in RAD TF-3 4.47.4.1.2.3.3 for the Portable Media Creator and in RAD TF-3 4.47.4.1.3.4.1 for the Portable Media Importer.

 Figure 3.32.4.1-2: Structure of a submission set directory on the media